Course Offerings

 Deposition and Trial Testifying Skills for Experts

-Henry Hecht and Peter Gruenberger jointly offer four separate programs to train consulting experts who have not yet developed skills or experience in testifying at deposition or trial.
+Henry Hecht, David Sonenshein, and other members of The Hecht Training Group offer four separate programs to train consulting experts who have not yet developed skills or experience in testifying at deposition or trial.
 The targeted participants for these programs, which last one-evening followed by a full day, are academics and the less experienced experts associated with consulting firms.

 FORMAT